stefangary/ariane-packaging/Performance.md

 cost is about 2x more.

-Although it is tempting to pursue the finest grain parallelization possible, the duplicated RAM useage and high I/O needs of concurrent ARIANE containers can make the finest grain parallelization much more expensive and not that much faster than an intermediate-level parallelization.
-Even the intermediate-level parallelization option parallelizes both the I/O bottleneck and the CPU time across 200 instances.
+Although it is tempting to pursue the finest grain parallelization possible, the duplicated RAM usage and high I/O needs of concurrent ARIANE containers can make the finest grain parallelization much more expensive and not that much faster than an intermediate-level parallelization.
+Even the intermediate-level parallelization option has the potential to parallelize both the I/O bottleneck and the CPU time across 200 instances.
 Furthermore, for a relatively small increment in cost, we can switch from premptable to non-premptable resources making it easier to manage the 200 instances.